 Only one sample per patient is tested per collection date.

-Specimens should be stored at 2-8°C following collection and shipped to PHOL on ice packs.
+Specimens should be stored at 2-8°C following collection and shipped to PHO’s laboratory on ice packs.
 Specimens must be received within 72 hours of collection for optimal testing.
 All clinical specimens must be shipped in accordance to the Transportation of Dangerous Good Act.

 Test Frequency and Turnaround Time (TAT)